Keith Payne: Military career

+Early career

 Payne served with his unit in the Korean War from April 1952 to March 1953.
 He married Florence Plaw, a member of the Women's Royal Australian Army Corps, in December 1954, and was promoted to corporal the following year.
 Payne served in Malaya with this unit and in 1965, as a sergeant, he joined the 5th Battalion.
 In June 1965, by now a warrant officer class II, Payne was a fieldcraft instructor on the staff of the Officer Training Unit, Scheyville, established to commission national servicemen.
 In February 1967 he was posted to Papua New Guinea, where he served with the 2nd Battalion, Pacific Islands Regiment.
 He remained there until March 1968 when he returned to Brisbane.
 On 24 February 1969 he was posted to the Australian Army Training Team Vietnam (AATTV).

+Victoria Cross

 In May 1969 Payne was commanding the 212th Company of the 1st Mobile Strike Force Battalion, when it was attacked by a strong People's Army of Vietnam force near Ben Het Camp.
 The company was isolated and, surrounded on three sides, its Vietnamese troops began to fall back.
 At this point shrapnel from a grenade burst struck Payne, lodging in his skull, arms and hands; under heavy fire, Payne covered the withdrawal before organising his troops into a defensive perimeter.
 Disregarding his own serious wounds, he then returned to the battlefield and spent a further three hours, frequently under fire, searching for any remaining members of his unit.
 Payne located about 40 of his men, most of them wounded; he assisted some of the wounded himself and organised assistance for others, before leading the party back to base through an area now dominated by enemy forces.

 Payne's actions that night earned him the Victoria Cross (VC), which was gazetted on 19 September 1969.
 He was evacuated to Brisbane in September suffering from an illness, receiving a warm reception at the airport before entering hospital.
 In January 1970 Payne was posted to the Royal Military College, Duntroon as an instructor.

 Payne received his VC from Queen Elizabeth II aboard the Royal Yacht Britannia in Brisbane on 13 April 1970.
 He was made a freeman of the city and of the shire in which his hometown was located.
 A park in Stafford, Brisbane, (where Payne lived) was also named after him.
 He also received the Distinguished Service Cross and the Silver Star from the United States of America and the Republic of Vietnam awarded Payne the Vietnam Gallantry Cross with Bronze Star.